 1240 AD brought the Mongols under Tair Bahadur, resulting in decade-haunting bloodshed in Lahore.
 Khilji Sultan Jalal-ud-Din defeated 150,000 Mongols in 1292 AD, with thousand of prisoners accepting Islam.
 His nephew, Alau-ud-Din crushed five Mongol invasions from 1298 to 1306 AD.

-Besides his brutality, Genghis Khan connected civilizations, ideas, and technologies across the Silk Road and revolutionized warfare by developing compass techniques, gun powder, and centralized command.
-His invasion caused the migration of the family of Amir Khusru to the Indian subcontinent whose work shaped the Hindavi (Urdu) language as well the entire classical music.
+Besides his brutality, Genghis Khan connected civilizations, ideas, and technologies across the Silk Road and revolutionized warfare by developing compass techniques, gunpowder, and centralized command.
+His invasion caused the migration of the family of Amir Khusru to the Indian subcontinent whose work shaped the Hindavi (Urdu) language as well as the entire classical music.

 Timur Lenk (1336-1405 AD)

 Timur, an in-law descendant of Genghis, claimed restoration of the scattered Mongol Empire in 1370.
 He is recalled as the earth-shaker because vibrations would be felt miles away from his army’s movement.
 In 1398 AD, Timur wrecked Delhi with 90,000 troops, taking plundered stones back on 90 captured elephants.
 His army ruined thousand of villages and towns in his way, murdering an estimated one lakh prisoners and destroying crops and fields.